Sony Digital SLRs

 Although you don't need Digital SLR Photography All-in-One For Dummies to use these pages, they are intended to supplement the book and provide you with current information as it becomes available.
 Camera lineups, prices, technology, and specifications are always evolving!

-Trust me on the issue of Live View.
-They have the best implementation.
+Sony implements Live View fantastically.
 It's as easy as looking at the monitor and taking the photo.
-Most other dSLRs have clunky Live View implementations and confusing Live View autofocusing options.
+Most other dSLRs have Live View implementations that make it more difficult to focus.

 Model Year Price Type Sensor